opendocsg/opendoc-sensor-data-exchange/User Guide/Dashboard.md

 When you select **My teams(n)** tab, you can view other teams (those teams that you joined and you are not the Team Administrator).

 **Note:** *You cannot join any other organization.
 For example, a GovTech team member cannot join to SLA, or vice versa.
-The **Add** button here will add only the members of the same organization.*
+The **Add** button here will add only the members of the same organisation.*

 You can also create or join  new team.